effigies/philips-cdas/README.md

 philips-cdas
 ============

-Python interface to Philips MRI scanner using respiration trigger to manually or programmatically trigger scans
+Python interface to Philips MRI scanner using the peripheral physiology unit (PPU) signal to manually or programmatically trigger scans

 ## Low-level Documentation
 In order to construct this, we had access to a pretty verbose MATLAB file,